loxabeauty/js-assessment/README.md

 ## Guidelines

-+ Fork this repository
+Fork this repository.

-+ Create a log.txt file that includes the following information:
+Create a log.txt file that includes the following information:
-    Start Time: <unix timestamp>
+    Start Time: [unix timestamp]

     This should be your first commit.

-+ Please take no longer than 48 hours from first commit unless otherwise requested.
+Please take no longer than 48 hours from first commit unless otherwise requested.

 You will need to install [Node](https://nodejs.org/).
 Note that on Windows, there are some reports that you will need to restart after installing Node - refer to NodeJS documentation for further details.